 Although, Eckstut is swift to assure me, there is still that, too.

 Regardless of one’s opinion of men like Eckstut, the muscle worship industry remains a financial necessity for a lot of aspiring competitors.
-Dominic Black, 22, has dreamed of becoming a professional bodybuilder ever since she first picked up a dumbbell.
-Leaving her hometown of Temryuk, Russia, at the age of just 16 to pursue that ambition, Black was offered a life-line by Eckstut's site.
-"I was lucky enough to discover Herbiceps.com so I could pay all my bills, plus afford a great coach," Black told Femcompetitor.com in 2017.
+Vladislava Galagan, 22, has dreamt of becoming a professional bodybuilder ever since she first picked up a dumbbell.
+Leaving her hometown of Temryuk, Russia at the age of just 16 to pursue that ambition, Galagan was offered a life-line by Eckstut's site.
+"I was lucky enough to discover Herbiceps.com so I could pay all my bills, plus afford a great coach," Galagan told Femcompetitor.com in 2017.

 As the demand for heavy-weight female bodybuilders has decreased, so too has the supply.
-And with fewer opportunities to compete, larger athletes like Black have become a rarity, phased out in favor of sinewy bikini models.
+And with fewer opportunities to compete, larger athletes like Galagan have become a rarity, phased out in favour of sinewy bikini models.
 Nevertheless, hope for the sport's future isn't over yet.
-Following the demise of the Ms. Olympia, the Rising Phoenix Bodybuilding World Championship has been born from its ashes.
-The show, now in its fourth year, has become the most prestigious female bodybuilding event in the world—a place where the heavyweights of women's bodybuilding are free to compete.
+Following the demise of the Ms Olympia, the Rising Phoenix Bodybuilding World Championship has been born from its ashes.
+The show, now in its fourth year, has become the most prestigious female bodybuilding event in the world – a place where the heavyweights of women's bodybuilding are free to compete.

-The next Rising Phoenix show, which McCready is already preparing for, takes place on September 8, in Scottsdale, Arizona.
-The first-place winner will receive a cash prize of $50,000 with monetary rewards for the entire event adding up to $100,000.
+The next Rising Phoenix show, which McCready is already preparing for, takes place on the 8th of September in Scottsdale, Arizona.
+The first-place winner will receive a cash prize of $50,000 (£37,000), with monetary rewards for the entire event adding up to $100,000 (£74,000).
 It seems almost fitting that the very schmoes who've been benefitting from the decline of women’s bodybuilding might inadvertently be about to save it.
-Because if there's anyone who's terrified at the prospect of "goddesses" like McCready and Black joining the Amazons and Valkyries, it's the men who worship them.
+Because if there's anyone who's terrified at the prospect of "goddesses" like McCready and Galagan joining the Amazons and Valkyries, it's the men who worship them.